devartgr/joomla-devart-widgets/README.md

 - Always test updates on a staging environment before deploying to production.
 - Thumbnail retention cleanup operates only from the Joomla administrator area and never during frontend rendering.
+- Some templates use fixed internal image sizing for stable editorial presentation.

 ---